Trump administration has briefed Congress on tentative deal with China's ZTE

 "It is a great deal... for #ZTE & China," Sen. Marco Rubio posted on Twitter Friday. "#China crushes U.S. companies with no mercy & they use these telecomm companies to spy & steal from us.
 Many hoped this time would be different.
 Now congress will need to act."

-Sen. Chuck Schumer, the chamber's Democratic leader, said the proposed deal "would be helping make China great again" and called on lawmakers to do something to "stop this deal in its tracks."
+Schumer said the proposed deal "would be helping make China great again" and called on lawmakers to do something to "stop this deal in its tracks."

 The House on Thursday passed a defense measure that would bar government agencies from using ZTE technology and ban the Pentagon from working with any contractors that work with the company.
 The Senate version of the defense measure, the annual defense policy bill, was approved in committee on Thursday and includes a different ZTE-related amendment that restricts the ability of the Trump administration to lift the penalties on ZTE without Congressional notification and tacit approval.